KatrixReloaded/SoliditySecurityNotes/NOTES.md

 - In upgradeable contracts, the immutable variables are not migrated to the upgraded contract since they are not in storage.
 - MSTORE does not update the free memory pointer.
 If you have a normal Solidity code after an assembly block that uses MSTORE, most likely, the Solidity code is overwriting whatever was stored using MSTORE.
 - Be wary of precision loss and division by 0 whenever division is used.
+> #### **Note:** If a function executes a transfer, and then reverts afterwards due to some other condition or scenario, the entire state of the contract reverts.
+Meaning that the transfer is also reverted.